kitconcept/volto-introduction-block/README.md

 ### `unwantedButtons`

 It allows you to specify which buttons from the current slate block toolbar should be removed from the introduction block.
+The default is to remove the buttons for any heading and the blockquote.

+You can configure them using this setting.
+This custom configuration will remove the `h3` and `blockquote`.:

 ```js